-Community Helpers or Heroes as they are being called here in our home due to the school’s topic is a fabulous topic for kids to learn about and this weeks playful preschool theme is just that.
-Across the blogs of the team made up of parents and educators we are sharing learning and creative activities around the theme of community helpers.
-We used this opportunity to introduce some Initial Sounds work with T.
+Community Helpers or Heroes as they are being called here in our home due to the school’s topic is a fabulous topic for kids to learn about and this week’s Virtual Book Club for Kids Theme is just that.
+This fun FREE printable activity helps you and your toddlers and preschoolers work on beginning letter sounds with the community helper cards.

 *As we are British some of the initial sounds for the community helpers we have used may not be what you expect there are a few helpers that have very different titles in the UK so if some of the letters that are matched in this activity look very off to you it’s because of the titles that we give these heroes of our communities*